eeeschwartz/next/lexingtonky.gov.md

 When talking with people, the first comment is usually that the website is hard to navigate as it is built around the organizational chart of the government rather than around services they need.
 The following is an interactive tool that shows the quantity of pages in each section of the site.

 Due to the structure of the site, the City has very limited ability to bring forward commonly requested information.
-As an example, finding the schedule for routine trash pickup takes several well educated guesses through the menus:  `City Government` > `Environmental Quality & Public Works` > `Division of Waste Managment`.
+As an example, finding the schedule for routine trash pickup takes several well educated guesses through the drop-down menus:  `City Government` > `Environmental Quality & Public Works` > `Division of Waste Managment`.
 Even people we talked to with deep knowledge of the government found this structure difficult to negotiate at times.

 Note that the large majority of the site is nested within the City Government section.